Our People

 Sadyia Khalique

-Sadyia Khalique's commitment to public service is exemplified through her diverse roles and impactful initiatives.
 In 2019, Sadyia joined Safe Passage Project's People & Operations department.
 She previously worked as the Operations Manager at Global Action Project (GAP) supporting a team of youth media makers and community organizers.
 Before GAP, Sadyia was the Director of Operations at the Council on American-Islamic Relations-NY (CAIR-NY).
 In this capacity, she championed the rights of Muslims facing religious discrimination, defamation, and hate crimes.
 At CAIR-NY, she managed programs and services for the New York Muslim community in the areas of government engagement, planning lobbying trips to Albany, interfaith dialogue, youth development, media relations, and organizing community trainings.
-Notably, she spearheaded CAIR-NY's anti-bullying campaign, conducting community workshops that reached over 500 youths.

 Sadyia's journey in public service began at the NYC Department of Youth & Community Development (DYCD), where she served as a College Aide and Field Supervisor within the In-School Youth (ISY) Program.
 At DYCD, she worked with 40+ NYC community-based organizations and had the opportunity to facilitate the ISY Specialized Internship Program partnering with Bloomingdale's, the American Museum of Natural History, and the Drug Enforcement Administration to provide internships to high school students.
-Sadyia's passion for guiding and mentoring youth persisted when she transitioned to Greenpoint YMCA.
-Here, Sadyia assumed the roles of Teen Advisor, Wellness Specialist, and Camp Administrator, At the YMCA, she taught civic engagement programs, provided guidance & counseling services, and supported the administration of the summer camp program.
+Sadyia's passion for guiding and mentoring youth continued when she transitioned to Greenpoint YMCA.
+At YMCA, Sadyia had multiple roles as a Teen Advisor, Wellness Specialist, and Camp Administrator and she taught civic engagement programs, provided guidance & counseling services, and supported the administration of the summer camp program.

 Sadyia has a BA in economics with a minor in English literature from Baruch College.
 She completed various fellowships in climate justice, interfaith dialogue, and leadership development.
 These fellowships, facilitated by NYU Wagner Graduate School of Public Service, Morgan Stanley, Common Purpose, Our Voices, and Religions for Peace, have further enriched her dedication to advocacy, justice, community empowerment, and positive change.